Remnants of quark model in lattice QCD simulation in the Coulomb gauge: hopping parameters

 \section{hopping parameters}

-The hopping parameters used in hadron mass measurements under the eigenmode projection are listed in Table~\ref{table:hopping}.
+The hopping parameters used in hadron mass measurements under the eigenmode projection remaining low/high-lying FP modes are listed in Table~\ref{table:low-hopping} and Table~\ref{table:high-hopping}, respectively.
 We roughly tuned them to cover the range of $m_{\pi} / m_{\rho} = 0.80 - 0.60$.
 The resulting $m_{\pi} / m_{\rho}$ are also listed.